Ethics in Health Research – A Global Perspective (2026)

 We also cover the sensitive issues around fraud and misconduct and the whistleblower; ethical dilemmas and debates around: the use of placebos; collecting human biological materials for future use; storing biological material; reporting incidental findings; intensive care research; terminal care research; genetic research as well as traditional medicine research.

-In the Health Research Ethics course, you will learn about:
+Part 1: In the Ethics in Health Research course, you will learn about:

 • Human dignity, equality, and human rights in health research.